 For the most part, the wall preparation instructions given for horizontal siding also apply to vertical applications.
-The key requirement, of course, is that you start with a smooth, level and rigid substrate (plywood, wood composite, rigid foam or fiber sheathing).
+The key requirement, of course, is that you start with a smooth, level and rigid substrate (plywood or wood composite).

 NOTE: Never install vinyl siding over open furring strips or studs.
 Always check with your local building code official.